Gyarbij/nottit/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To contribute create a branch and submit a PR!
+To contribute, create a branch and submit a PR!

 ### Environment Variables
-To use login functionality the following environment variables need to be defined in a .env.local file placed in the root directory:
+To use login functionality, the following environment variables need to be defined in a .env.local file placed in the root directory:

 CLIENT_ID=\<ID of your Reddit app>\
 CLIENT_SECRET=\<Secret from your Reddit app>\